-The consolidated statement of operations includes a performance indicator, the excess of revenues over expenses.
+The consolidated statement of operations and changes in net assets includes a performance indicator, the excess of revenues over expenses.
 Changes in unrestricted net assets that are excluded from the excess of revenues over expenses, consistent with industry practice, include the change in unrealized gains on investments (other-than-trading securities), contributions of long-lived assets (including assets acquired using contributions, which by donor restriction were to be used for the purposes of acquiring such assets), pension-related changes other than net periodic pension costs and other items which are required by generally accepted accounting principles to be reported separately.